estrogencat/ChangeEndpoint/README.md

 # ChangeEndpoint (Vencord/Equicord userplugin)

+## I AM NOT RESPONSIBLE FOR ANY ACCOUNT BANS USING THIS PLUGIN, YOU'D HAVE TO PURPOSEFULLY SET THE BACKEND TO DISCORDS TO GET ONE ANYWAY!

 Redirects Discord's REST API, CDN, and Gateway traffic to **fermi.chat's** Harmony backend (`harmony.melodychat.org`) by default, which is changeable in plugin settings, plus a set of janky fixes for things that broke or misbehaved.<br>